itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 “Good day, learners,” it said.
 “You have arrived on time.
 The Ministry appreciates your compliance.”

 Compliance tasted like chalk.
 Mara let the word settle, then quietly cataloged the room’s micro-arrangements.
 Rows spaced at two forearm lengths.
-Windows tinting themselves to the allowed brightness index.
+Windows tinting themselves to the allowed brightness level.
 The smell of citrus from the sanitation mist that pulsed each time the door opened.
 All perfect.
 All predictable.

 Perfection had tells, if you looked long enough.
 She always looked long enough.